Home » Privacy notice – applying for a home

-If any of your personal information is transferred out with the European Union or the European Economic Area by any of our contractors we will ensure that there are adequate safeguards in place to protect your personal information in accordance with the General Data Protection Regulations and applicable UK Data Protection Legislation.
+If any of your personal information is transferred out with the European Union or the European Economic Area by any of our contractors we will ensure that there are adequate safeguards in place to protect your personal information in accordance with UK Data Protection Legislation.

 We request customer re-register their Housing Application every year, unless you are offered a home with us, to ensure that your information is up to date and you still wish to stay on our housing list.
 We will send you two reminders to re-register with us.
 If you chose not to re-register then we will retain your information for a further six months.